-The ‘Land Of Smiles’ should not be rated as a mainstream surfing destination, but a fun surf in uncrowded and friendly conditions is definately on the cards.
+The ‘Land Of Smiles’ should not be rated as a mainstream surfing destination, but a fun surf in uncrowded and friendly conditions is definitely on the cards.

 Join our series and learn.

-This article is going to help you learn a little about reading a Phuket Tide Table, and will focus on some of the most popular surfing areas around the Island.
+This article will help you learn a little about reading a Phuket Tide Table and will focus on some of the most popular surfing areas around the Island.